Thursday, August 22, 2024

 Babylon had been ruled by many Kings and Kingdoms throughout the early years: the Assyrians, the Chaldeans, the Hittites, and the Amorites.
 World History, timeline

-One of the first mighty Kings of Babylon was the Amorite King Hammurabi 1792 – 1750 B.C., He is Babylon's most famous King next in line to King Nebuchadnezzar II, who was a king of kings, the head of gold outlined in the book of Daniel: Thou, O king, art a king of kings, for the God of heaven hath given thee a kingdom, power and strength, and glory.
+Thou, O king, art a king of kings, for the God of heaven hath given thee a kingdom, power and strength, and glory.
 And wheresoever the children of men dwell, the beasts of the field and the fowls of the heaven hath he given into thy hand, and hath made thee ruler over them all, Thou art the head of gold.
 Daniel 2:37,38.
-The God of heaven had given Nebuchadnezzar the kingdom, his power and his throne.
-(He took it back for a period of 7 years due to Nebuchadnezzar's pride, Daniel 4, but, it was God who gave him his kingdom.)

 The first Biblically unrecognized King was Nimrod.

 The name Babel: 'Gateway to the gods' in the Akkadian and 'confusion' in the Hebrew further suggests that it was a temple designed for worship.
-With the release of the earth bound souls of the Nephilim (demons) and the fallen angels who masqueraded as gods and goddesses there were many entities to worship in the land of Shinar.
+With the release of the earth bound souls of the Nephilim, (demons) and the fallen angels who masqueraded as gods and goddesses, there were many entities to worship in the land of Shinar.

-Due to the overwhelming number of demon possessions, the use of exorcism began to rise until it became a common practice throughout the Mesopotamia. (this will be covered in more detail in a future post that I am working on)
+Due to the overwhelming number of demon possessions, the use of exorcism began to rise until it became a common practice throughout the Mesopotamia.

 After the people of Babel were scattered and their language confounded, the ancient city was abandoned and left to the elements.
-The tower built for worship of the ancient gods, the Nephilim and their demonic spirits crumbled into the earth, blown away by the desert winds.
+The tower built for worship of the ancient gods, the Nephilim and their demonic spirits crumbled into the earth, blown away by the winds.
 The land between the two rivers became deserted and barren, remnants of its former civilization deteriorating into the desert floor.
-The area between the two rivers may have been known as cursed or forsaken until it was forgotten and erased by time.
-I imagine it was left to a state of decay and became a desolate part of the Akkadian territory.
+The area between the rivers may have been known as cursed or forsaken until it was forgotten, and erased by time.
+I imagine it was left to a state of decay, and became a desolate part of the Akkadian territory.

 Babel would have been a lingering memory; a generational story as the rise of the Babylonian kingdom was just beginning.